sudorandom/kmcd.dev/content/posts/2026/bgp-kmcd-dev/index.md

 What began as a simple monitoring visualization shifted into a massive interactive learning resource.

+This shift aligns with how I tend to learn best: by doing.
+I've always found that I don't truly understand a protocol until I've had to handle its edge cases in code.
+This is why I write about [HTTP from Scratch](/series/http-from-scratch/), [gRPC From Scratch](/series/grpc-from-scratch/) and [gRPC Over HTTP/3](/posts/grpc-over-http3/); to push myself to build one layer deeper than I strictly need for my day-to-day work.
+But there is another layer to it: I strongly believe that to properly **learn** something, you must be able to **teach** it, or at the very least, communicate it clearly to others.
+There is a strange shift that happens in my brain when I approach a topic with the intent to present it.
+It forces a level of rigor that I might otherwise skip.
+It's the same reason I am such a huge fan of self-reviews while a PR is in draft; looking at my own code through the lens of an external reviewer often reveals "perfect" code to be anything but.
+It's also 95% of the reason that I write this blog (the other 5% is vanity).

 ### Interactive Tools

 I replaced static images with **interactive SVG diagrams** driven by the same data models used in the backend.
 You can interactively see different behaviors of BGP and the internet play out from advertisements, to withdrawals, to route leaks.